Rent The Reivers (1969)

 Spoiler Alert

-Comedy-drama based on William Faulkner's novel set in the American south of the distant memory.
+Comedy-drama based on William Faulkner's novel set in the American south of distant memory.
 A car is delivered to a rich family in a small rural town in Mississippi.
-The stable boys Boon and Ned (Steve McQueen and Rupert Crosse) 'borrow' the car and drive the family's 11 year old boy Lucius (Mitch Vogel) to Memphis where bawdy adventures take place and life-lessons are learned.
+Steve McQueen and Rupert Crosse play stable boys who 'borrow' the vehicle and drive the family's 11 year old boy (Mitch Vogel) to Memphis where bawdy adventures take place and life-lessons are learned.

-The narrator (Burgess Meredith) declares that the citizens of Mississippi in his youth were a 'pleasant courteous people'.
-This was a time of apartheid, religious fundamentalism and great inequality.
-There is racism in the film (and free use of racist expletives) but it is stripped of menace.
+The narrator (Burgess Meredith) declares that the citizens of his youth were a 'pleasant courteous people'.
+This was a time of apartheid, religious fundamentalism and awful inequality!
+There is racism in the film (and free use of racist expletives) though it is stripped of menace.
 There are rednecks, a stupid fat sheriff, ribald sex workers... all the archetypes of southern comedy.

-The film is quite beautifully photographed.
-There is a folksy score by John Williams, all banjos and fiddles, and well as a sentimental orchestral theme for moments of nostalgia.
-There is a sense of the past being a place of safety and childhood being a time of adventure, which may be a little guileless, but allowing for its faults this is a gentle, tranquil period film.
+The photography is beautiful.
+There is a folksy score by John Williams, all banjos and fiddles, and a sentimental orchestral theme for those special moments.
+There is a sense of the past being a place of safety and childhood a time of adventure.
+Which has a certain innocent, naive charm.

 1 out of 1 members found this review helpful.